facontidavide/Behavior-Tree/docs/SequenceNode.md

 Use __SequenceStarNode__ if, instead, the answer is:

-    A: "Try again to execute the failed child.
+    A: "Try again to execute the child that failed.
         Do not re-tick children which succeeded already."

 Last, use __SequenceAllNode__ when you want all the children to be ticked at least